Gaetz/SDL-OpenGL/README.md

 - The classic days-of-old way, with a text editor (Visual Code), makefile and scripts.
 Linux and Windows development and release are supported, through shell and batch scripts.
 This documentation is a tutorial to set up the scripts and visual code for smooth development, either on Linux or Windows.

-The code is a modest starter and provides some tools so you can build your game engine.
+The code is a modest starter and provides some tools, so you can build your game engine.
 A tetris game kata is provided as an illustration.

 # Project structure